 A Toro mower with a bad engine gasket may leak oil onto the hot muffler.
-A smoke is created when the oil burns from the heat of the muffler.
+Smoke is created when the oil burns from the heat of the muffler.
 You must locate the bad gasket and replace it which can be pretty difficult depending on the location of the gasket.

 Difference Between Blue, White and Black Smoke in Your Toro Lawn Mower’s Engine

 I recommend going through the list above to identify your smoking problem.
-However, the color of smoke can give you a clue as to what area on your mower you need to focus on.
+However, the color of the smoke can give you a clue as to what area on your mower you need to focus on.

 - Black Smoke – This color usually is due to the engine running very rich.
-This is when there is more fuel being burned than air so the first thing to check is the air filter and clean or replace.
+This is when there is more fuel being burned than air so the first thing to check is the air filter and clean or replace it.
 If this isn’t the issue check for another air flow restriction.

 - Blue or White Smoke – This color of smoke is due to the burning of excess oil.
 It is best to follow the steps above to identify the root cause starting with checking the engine oil level followed by checking for damage to the piston rings, valve train, or engine gasket.